 Phillip Major’s new book is a welcome addition to research into areas of the English revolution that have been long neglected.
 Major’s book on exile joins a growing list including Geoffrey Smith’s look into Royalist exiles during the Civil Wars and the Commonwealth, and the same authors The Cavaliers in Exile 1640–1660.

-Major’s research into royalist exile both internal and external has according to one writer “contributed much new and original research and written work on the subject exile”.
+Major’s research into royalist exile both internal and external has according to one writer “contributed much new and original research and written work on the subject exile.”
 Major’s work should be read alongside numerous other studies which in the last five years have filled a large number of gaps in royalist historiography.
 Whether this has changed our understanding of royalism remains to be seen.
-Any increase in our understanding must be allied to a study of previous historiography from both left and right wing historians.
+Any increase in our understanding must be allied to a study of the previous historiography from both left and right-wing historians.

-Given the amount of material that remains to be archived and written about on the subject of exile Major’s book is an important contribution to this research.
+Given the amount of material that remains to be archived and written about on the subject of exile Major’s book is a significant contribution to this research.
 The book is both austere in look and content.
-One problem is Major‘s use of near impenetrable language that would put even the most enthusiastic reader off.
-I understand that these type of books must have a certain academic standard but there is a danger that this type of language becomes available to a select few.
+One problem is Major‘s use of nearly impenetrable language that would put even the most enthusiastic reader off.
+I understand that these type of books must have a certain academic standard, but there is a danger that this kind of language becomes available to a select few.

-The date range covered by Writings of Exile 1640-1680 is broad and difficult.
-This is probably why Gaby Mahlberg felt that the book was a little “disjointed”.
-Although one writer defended this approach by saying “it challenges conventional paradigms which assume a neat demarcation of chronology, geography and allegiance in this seminal period of British and American history.
+The date range covered by Writings of Exile 1640-1680 is broad and challenging.
+This is probably why Gaby Mahlberg felt that the book was a little “disjointed.”
+Although one writer defended this approach by saying “it challenges conventional paradigms which assume a precise demarcation of chronology, geography, and allegiance in this critical period of British and American history.
 Crossing disciplinary lines, it casts new light on how the ruptures -- and in some cases liberation -- of exile in these years both reflected and informed events in the public sphere”

-Major’s writing style is not for the faint hearted.
+Major’s writing style is not for the faint-hearted.
 The academic tone and language that permeates the entire book is set in Chapter One Edward Hyde: Case Study of a Royalist Exile.
 Hyde was a significant figure both during the revolution and the restoration of the monarchy.
 His History of the Rebellion according to one writer “served to formulate and crystallize the social philosophy soon to be known as Toryism.
-As an historical rhetorician and portrait painter, there can be no doubt that Clarendon ranks among the greatest; the strength and resilience of the Tory view of history may be estimated from its present prevalence and influence”.
+As a classical rhetorician and portrait painter, there can be no doubt that Clarendon ranks among the greatest; the strength and resilience of the Tory view of history may be estimated from its present prevalence and influence”.

 Hyde’s exile begun on Isles of Scilly, Jersey and other places during the 1640s and 50s.
 His second exile was in Montpellier in the late 1660s and 70s.

-His fall from power would have had a deep psychological impact on him.
-However major’s book does not really examine how politically Hyde dealt with what was tantamount to a political exile.
+His fall from power would have had a profound psychological impact on him.
+However, major’s book does not really examine how politically Hyde dealt with what was tantamount to a political exile.
 I am not sure the best way to understand Hyde’s political exile is through his writings ‘Contemplation of the Psalms.

-In many instances he sought to form a myriad of alliances in order to pursue his political and social agenda.
-As Mahlberg said looking into his ties with republican and Leveller activists abroad would be a very good research topic.
+In many instances, he sought to form a myriad of alliances to pursue his political and social agenda.
+As Mahlberg said looking into his ties with Republican and Leveller activists abroad would be an excellent research topic.

-She goes on to say that “There are intriguing links between Clarendon and his protégé republican Henry Neville exiled to Italy in 1664 for their mutual benefit, for instance, while the firebrand Algernon Sidney made various overtures for office to the Restoration regime before plotting to topple it.
-Further leads worth exploring point to Catholic Rome, where both royalists and republicans had their own secret networks, and towards the Huguenot south of France, where in the later 1660s we find both the fallen first minister Hyde and the fallen republican Sidney.”
+She goes on to say that “There are interesting links between Clarendon and his protégé Republican Henry Neville exiled to Italy in 1664 for their mutual benefit, for instance, while the firebrand Algernon Sidney made various overtures for office to the Restoration regime before plotting to topple it.
+Further leads worth exploring point to Catholic Rome, where both royalists and republicans had their own secret networks, and towards the Huguenot south of France, where in the later 1660s we find both the fallen first minister Hyde and the fallen Republican Sidney.”

 While Major is within his right to study and research what he wants.
-One should not draw from this study of Clarenden’s lesser religious writings a belief that that these should be elevated above his political or literary writings.
+One should not draw from this study of Clarendon's lesser religious writings a belief that these should be elevated above his political or literary books.

-It is clear that many Royalist exiles sought to ransack the bible in order to understand what had happen to them.
-For many protestant Royalists “both the Established Church and its liturgy remained decidedly alive, if maimed and disoriented.
-Gathering in the private chapel of Sir Richard Browne, the royalist diplomat in Paris, and under the chaplaincy of John Cosin, dean of Peterborough, many Protestant royalists recast their newfound hardship in familiar religious terms.
-Whether forced into exile by parliamentary ordinance or voluntarily following the Stuarts in hopes of restoration, those who attended services at Browne’s chapel turned to Scripture and divine example in order to comprehend defeat.
+It is clear that many Royalist exiles sought to ransack the Bible to understand what had happened to them.
+For many Protestant Royalists “both the Established Church and its liturgy remained decidedly alive, if maimed and disoriented.
+Gathering in the private chapel of Sir Richard Browne, the royalist diplomat in Paris, and under the chaplaincy of John Cosin, dean of Peterborough, many Protestant royalists recast their newfound hardship in simple religious terms.
+Whether forced into exile by parliamentary ordinance or voluntarily following the Stuarts in hopes of restoration, those who attended services at Browne’s chapel turned to Scripture and divine example to comprehend defeat.

-In Chapter two on ‘Ceremony and Grief in the Royalist Exile’ Major continues his theme of royalist exiles seeking to continue their religious practices into exile.
-The chapter explores royalists’ attitude ‘to the death of fellow exiles, as well as friends and family left behind in England’.
+In Chapter two on ‘Ceremony and Grief in the Royalist Exile’ Major continues his theme of royalist exiles seeking to maintain their religious practices into exile.
+The chapter explores royalists’ attitude ‘to the death of fellow refugees, as well as friends and family left behind in England.'

 The chapter is an elongated paper which appeared in the Review of English Studies.
-It is pretty clear from Major’s work on the subject of internal exile that the subject has been heavily under researched.
+It is pretty clear from Major’s work on the subject of internal exile that the topic has been heavily under-researched.
 Parliament during the civil war according to Major developed a large number of measures to ensure large scale royalist exile.

-Goffe was a significant figure in the English revolution and Major does give him the respect due.
-As Major points out there is a significant difference between royalist and parliament exiles in so much that many of the parliamentary exiles were regicides and were hunted down without mercy.
+Goffe was a significant figure in the English Revolution and Major does give him the respect due.
+As Major points out there is an important difference between royalist and parliament exiles in so much that many of the political exiles were regicides and were hunted down without mercy.

 Like Hyde in chapter one Major tries to find similarities between Goffe’s and Hyde’s use of the Psalms and other Biblical texts in their exile writings.
-Like Hyde earlier in the book Goffe spent large parts of his exile wondering how he lost power so quickly and very rapidly become exiled in a strange land.
-Major concentrates heavily on exiles turning to religious literature but research can only take us so far.
-Republican revolutionaries like Goffe had no means of learning from past revolutionary struggles so they turned to the bible.
+Like Hyde, earlier in the book, Goffe spent significant parts of his exile wondering how he lost power so quickly and very rapidly become exiled in a strange land.
+Major concentrates heavily on refugees turning to religious literature, but research can only take us so far.
+Republican revolutionaries like Goffe had no means of learning from past revolutionary struggles, so they turned to the Bible.
 Historians should not limit their research to a man’s religious proclivities.

-Like a said earlier this book is not for the faint hearted.
-The book is part of a broad shift in historiography of the English revolution.
-The last twenty or so years have seen a major shift away from the dominant Marxist historiography.
-One of the byproducts of this shift is over the last five years we have witnessed a proliferation of Royalist studies.
+Like a said earlier this book is not for the faint-hearted.
+The book is part of a broad shift in the historiography of the English Revolution.
+The last twenty or so years have seen a significant shift away from the dominant Marxist historiography.
+One of the byproducts of this change is over the previous five years we have witnessed a proliferation of Royalist studies.
 Major’s new book enters into this territory.
-Despite being well written and researched his use of language which is largely impenetrable to the wider reading public could lead to this type of historiography being open to a select few.
+Despite being well written and researched his use of language which is mostly impenetrable to the wider reading public could lead to this type of historiography being open to a select few.

 Politics and the English Language George Orwell, 1946 http://www.plainlanguage.gov/whatisPL/definitions/orwell.cfm